The Last of the Famous International Playboys

-"The Last of the Famous International Playboys" is a song by British solo artist Morrissey.
-Co-written by Morrissey and former Smiths producer Stephen Street, the song was Morrissey's third release after the Smiths break-up.
-Morrissey was inspired lyrically by the East End gangster brothers the Kray Twins, whom he believed to be an example of the media glamourizing violent criminals.
-Street took influence from the Fall for the song's music, with the intro also resembling that of "The Man Who Sold the World" by David Bowie.
+"The Last of the Famous International Playboys" is a 1989 song by British vocalist Morrissey.

+Co-written by Morrissey and producer Stephen Street, the song was Morrissey's third release after the 1987 breakup of his earlier group Smiths.
+Morrissey's lyrics were inspired by gangster brothers the Kray Twins, notorious in London's East End during the 1960s, whom he believed to be an example of the media glamourizing violent criminals.
+Street wrote the music, which took influence from the post-punk group the Fall and an introduction similar to that of "The Man Who Sold the World" by David Bowie.
 The single was the first Morrissey solo single to feature his former Smiths bandmates Andy Rourke, Mike Joyce, and Craig Gannon.

-"The Last of the Famous International Playboys" was recorded and released following Morrissey's debut album, Viva Hate.
-Upon release, the single became yet another commercial hit for Morrissey, reaching number six in the UK in spite of initially mixed reviews.
-The song would later appear on the 1990 compilation album, Bona Drag.
+"The Last of the Famous International Playboys" was recorded and released following Morrissey's debut album Viva Hate.
+Upon release, the single became another commercial hit for Morrissey, reaching number six in the UK despite initially mixed reviews.
+The song later appeared on the 1990 compilation album Bona Drag.

-In the years since its release, "The Last of the Famous International Playboys" has become one of Morrissey's most remembered songs and remains critically acclaimed by modern writers.
+The song was a commercial success upon its release and has since been praised as one of Morrissey's best songs.